Kate Braid - writer, teacher

 Much of her comfort in those early days came from sitting in art galleries, keeping company with the paintings of Emily Carr and later, reading Emily’s books.
 Emily too, had to struggle to continue to do what she loved.
 This led to Kate’s second poetry book, To This Cedar Fountain, nominated for the BC Poetry prize.
 Toward the end of writing that book, when she discovered Emily had once met Georgia O’Keeffe, she launched into a third book of poems, Inward to the Bones: Georgia O’Keeffe’s Journey with Emily Carr which was nominated for several prizes and won the Vancity Book Award.

 Later, a chance encounter with an impressive trade unionist and story teller, Al King, led to her collaboration with him in writing his memoir, Red Bait!
-Struggles of a Mine Mill Local
+Struggles of a Mine Mill Local.

 After leaving construction in 1995, she taught creative writing at the University of British Columbia, Simon Fraser University and for ten years at Malaspina University-College (now Vancouver Island University).
 The students in one of her creative non-fiction courses did such a fine job of interviewing local fishermen and women that their stories were published as The Fish Come In Dancing: Stories from the West-Coast Fishery, with Kate as editor.

 When she became interested in the challenges and pleasures of formal poetry (such as sonnets, ghazals and glosas), she began teaching metre and form to her students.
 The results were impressive but the difficulty of finding a text that included any Canadian material, led to her co-editing with Sandy Shreve the first Canadian book of form poetry, In Fine Form.
+A second, updated edition was published in 2016.
 In 2002, sudden hearing loss in one ear led her to Bach and to Glenn Gould, and to writing A Well-Mannered Storm: The Glenn Gould Poems.
-Kate’s essays and poems have also been widely anthologized and reprinted.